 After building the internet and networking with its focus on switching gear and routers, CSCO made the smart pivot into services and reoccurring revenues.
 It basically created the model that many tech firms have copied.

-The best part is that CSCO continues to share that cash with investors.
-The firm recently raised its dividend by 6% and added another $15 billion to its authorized buyback program.
+The best part is that CSCO continues to share its cash with investors.
+The firm earlier this year raised its dividend by 6% and added another $15 billion to its authorized buyback program.

 And yet, more could be in store for Cisco.
 The firm continues to add new capabilities to its services platform and recently unveiled new conversational A.I. to its interfaces.
 Adding in continued data center demand as well as the pending 5G upgrades and Cisco continues to look great.